Farinosi-s/CS-HW4/README.md

 -Make it so it doesn't break the game if your input isn't a number

+-Eventually we'll need more commenting and a header comment

 Optional potential good adds:

 -Exp that levels you up.
 Level ups increase base stats